 special guest artist

-Singer-songwriter Brandi Carlile is known for her remarkable vocals — by turns nuanced and raw and uninhibited, but always expressive — her earthy, naturalistic approach to recording, and her music’s intuitive, inventive instrumentation.
-The winner of Seattle’s 2010 City of Music Breakthrough Award, Carlile has an ever-growing fan-base both regionally and nationally.
+Singer-songwriter Brandi Carlile is known for her remarkable vocals, by turns nuanced, raw and uninhibited, but always expressive, as well as for her earthy, naturalistic approach to recording and her music’s intuitive, inventive instrumentation.
+The winner of Seattle’s 2010 City of Music Breakthrough Award, Carlile has an ever-growing fan base and has been selling out venues around the world for over 10 years.

-Carlile, a Washington native, performed in front of sold-out houses with the Seattle Symphony in 2008 and twice in 2010.
+Carlile, a Seattle-area native, has performed at Benaroya Hall in front of sold-out houses with the Seattle Symphony on several occasions.
 Her album Live at Benaroya Hall with the Seattle Symphony was recorded during her November 2010 performances.

 Carlile created the Looking Out Foundation in 2008, an organization that assists the chronically underserved by channeling hundreds of thousands of dollars and resources to organizations devoted to the arts, women’s rights, public health, scientific research and the eradication of hunger.
 Carlile helps fund the Foundation by donating $1 from each concert ticket she sells, as well as performing at several benefit concerts annually.